 Why you've received the scholarship or grant is a critical factor as well.
 Was it because you were your high school’s star quarterback?
 That’s fine with the IRS.
 You can accept the money tax-free.
 The same holds true if you maintained such excellent grades that someone wanted to reward you for that.

 But if you receive the funds in exchange for providing services such as teaching, research, or even helping out in the admissions office, the money becomes taxable—or at least the portion related to payment for your services does.
 You're effectively working for it like you would for wages.
 In fact, you might even receive a Form W-2 for the taxable portion related to services rendered.

-The thing to watch out for here is that you weren't awarded the scholarship only because you agreed to do something in exchange for the money.
+The thing to watch out for here is whether you are awarded the scholarship only because you agree to do something in exchange for the money.
 Again, read the fine print.
 The entirety of most scholarships is not typically given in exchange for services rendered, but one might occasionally offer an additional $1,500 or $2,000 if you perform a certain service or job.

 Some grants are more likely to assert this "work for it" condition.

 This rule applies even if you don't have to begin performing the service until after you graduate.
-It could be taxable income if you'll eventually work for it—your labor doesn't necessarily have to be while you're enrolled.
+It could be taxable income if you'll eventually work for it—your labor doesn't necessarily have to occur while you're enrolled.

 Some Factors Don't Matter

 Some factors won't automatically make your scholarship taxable, at least not by themselves and if you meet the other rules.

 It doesn't matter what entity or individual gives you the money.
-In fact, your grandfather can even avoid paying a gift tax if he gives the money directly to your school on your behalf.
+In fact, your grandfather can even avoid paying gift tax if he gives the money directly to your school on your behalf.